PanDAWMS/panda-docs/docs/source/client/secret.rst

 A secret is a small amount of sensitive data such as an access token and a password.
 PanDA allows users to define arbitrary key-value strings to feed secrets to jobs.
-Note that they are random strings from PanDA's point of view and users can even encrypt those strings as they like, so the system should not be able to abuse the sensitive information.
+Note that they are random strings from PanDA’s point of view, and users can even encrypt those strings as they like, so the system should not abuse the sensitive information.

 How to manage secrets
 ---------------------------